 Controlling meadow knapweed with manual removal, mulching, and seeding

-The purpose of this project was to examine the efficacy of combinations of mechanical removal methods and mulching and seeding to control and suppress meadow knapweed at two sites near Eugene, Oregon.
-Specifically, this project addressed the following questions:
+The purpose of this project was to examine the efficacy of combinations of mechanical removal methods (mowing, grubbing, and solarization) and mulching and seeding to control and suppress meadow knapweed.
+Specifically, this project addresses the following questions:

-- How effective are three non-chemical methods (mowing, grubbing, solarization) of removing meadow knapweed?
+- How effective are several non-chemical methods of removing meadow knapweed?